tinyos/tinyos-main/README.md

 Typically, a feature will be implemented on a topic branch, ie. <feature>-int. where <int> stands for integration.

-For the immediate future, branching should be done in private user repositories until the community gets used to how they work.
+For the immediate future, branching should be done in private user repositories. until the community gets used to how they work.

 The general form for a repository/branch reference is: <github_context>/<repo>(branch)